4 - 10

 Tell students that their score is affected only by having the correct answer and NOT by the speed with which they answer.
 This is different from last year's contest.
 Please also tell them that they may not share any of the info in the Trivia Contest questions with anyone until November 11th, 2020.
 If your school has an Honor Code, please apply it to this contest, if possible, in order to preserve the authenticity of the experience for other students participating.

-9. Once all of that class's students’ names appear on the board, click on START, which then begins the game.
+9. Once all of that class's students’ names appear on the board, click on START at top right, which then begins the game.

 Students will see a question projected from your computer and then will select from color-coded options on their device that correspond with the answers.